f5devcentral/access-labs/class3/module2/lab01.rst

 |image35|

-Lab 1.7 - Test CertSSO
+Section 1.7 - Test CertSSO
 ------------------------------------------------

 In this section, you will test access to an NGINX website requiring mTLS.